tommis/steam_account_switcher/readme.md

 A GUI program to quickly switch between many steam accounts for Linux and Windows.

+I have found no way to automatically to find out steam profile name and avatar.
+So for now it has to be a manual menu action.

 Your login info is stored in steam installation directory in the files starting with ssfn so this program doesn't actually know your password.

 ## GUI